skienzmatishun/rippreport/content/p/end-the-good-ole-boy-culture-in-baldwin-county/index.md

 - Chris Elliot
 - Catalyst
 - Scott Boone Consulting
-summary: The only way to effectively dismantle the good ole boy system is vote them out.
-Years ago a gentleman by the name of Lynn Stacy was the go to guy to get elected, to anything in Baldwin County.
-Stacy then added two cohorts and formed Stacy, Elliot and Haygood.
+summary: Former Sheriff Hoss Mack and his shadowy political network systematically manipulate Baldwin County elections to keep their obedient puppets in power.
+Leaked records show how these insiders rebranded their organization under new names to hide dirty political deals from the public.
+Decide whether you will stay on their tracks of corruption or help divert Baldwin County onto a new path.
 authors:
 - admin
 alttags: A railroad track switch curves through a grassy field, marked by a warning sign displaying GOB crossed out with a red X and a round signal light
 related_articles:
 - slug: good-ole-boys-lose-front-teeth
   title: GOOD OLE BOYS LOSE FRONT TEETH